Project Staff

 Former Staff

 Katherine graduated from Brandeis University in 2016, majoring in both politics and Islamic and Middle Eastern studies, and minoring in religious studies.
 She began working with the Western Jihadism Project in March 2014.
-During her time as a research assistant, she translated various court documents from Spanish, Arabic, French, and Italian, and has conducted analysis on various foreign fighter recruitment hubs.
+As a research assistant, she translated various court documents from Spanish, Arabic, French and Italian and has conducted analysis on various foreign fighter recruitment hubs.
 She wrote her senior thesis on the evolution of the roles of women in terrorist organizations, with a focus on participation in ISIL.
-Since leaving the lab, Katherine has been employed by the NYPD as an intelligence analyst.
+Since leaving the lab, Katherine has been employed by the New York Police Department as an intelligence analyst.